 On a recent trip to Brandon, I was fortunate to attend the 156th Mississippi State Fair in the capital city of Jackson.
-I visited on the last day of the 12 day event and from the huge crowds, it appeared to be a success.
-It is sponsored by the Department of Agriculture and Commerce and the fairgrounds cover 100 acres.
-The Mississippi State Fair offers typical attractions as well as live entertainment, livestock judging, a petting zoo, and a whole plethora of rides, games, and food booths.
-Admission is $5 per person and parking is $5 per vehicle.
-Here are 8 reasons you should attend the fair:
+I visited on the last day of the 12 day event and from the huge crowds, it appeared to have been a success.
+The Mississippi State Fair, sponsored by the Department of Agriculture and Commerce, offered typical attractions as well as live entertainment, livestock judging, a petting zoo, and a whole plethora of rides, games, and food booths.
+Admission was $5 per person and $5 per vehicle for parking.
+Here are 8 reasons why you should attend this family friendly event.

-- Games– Who doesn’t love to play games and win prizes that you’ve lived your whole life without, but all of a sudden, after seeing those big stuffed bears hanging from the colorful stands, you cannot live without.
-From the ring toss, balloon bust, fishing, hoop shoot, bottle breaking, water squirting, and ring the bell with the swinging of a hammer, all the classics were accounted for as well as a few new ones on me.
+Who doesn’t love to play games?
+There is something to be said for winning prizes that you’ve lived your whole life without, but all of a sudden, after seeing those big stuffed bears hanging from the colorful stands, you cannot live without.
+From games such as ring toss, balloon bust, fishing, hoop shoot, bottle breaking, water squirting, and ring the bell with the swinging of a hammer, all of the classics were accounted for, as well as a few new ones on me.

-- Animals– The Farm Bureau petting zoo featured a nice selection of animals for both adults and children, with pellet style food available for purchase with coins in gumball dispensers and carrots for sale at a desk inside the tent.
-The menagerie consisted of sheep, goats, alpaca, llama, and a camel.
-I saw my first zedonk (cross between a zebra and donkey) and they had one of the Scottish highland cows, which was adorable!
-Kudos to the people who set up this exhibit for having plenty of hand sanitizing stations available outside of the tents.
-Do not forget all the livestock shows and competitions each day as well.
-See the website for schedules.
+The Farm Bureau sponsored petting zoo featured a good selection of animals.
+Pellet style food was available for purchase via gumball dispensers.
+Carrots were for sale at a desk inside the petting zoo tent.
+The menagerie of animals consisted of sheep, goats, alpaca, llama, and a camel.
+I saw my first zedonk (cross between a zebra and donkey) and they even had a Scottish highland cow, which was adorable!
+The exhibit had sanitizing stations available outside of the tents, which I felt were much appreciated.
+Check out the livestock shows and competitions that take place daily.

-- Food & Drink– As if this was not reason enough to attend any fair or festival, the choices at the Mississippi State Fair were those of classic eats, southern favorites, and a few consisting of nothing but a heart attack on a plate based on the calorie and cholesterol intake.
-During our visit, we sampled the cheese bites from Penn’s, which were light and creamy.
-During Blake’s other visits, he tried the turkey drumstick, corn dog, deep fried oreos, and roasted corn.
-Crowd favorites appeared to be the chicken on a stick, ribbon fries, and funnel cakes covered with anything and everything.
-One of my fair favorites, sausages with onion and peppers, looked delicious but I was too full to hold them.
-Thirst quenchers available were fresh squeezed lemonade, slushie drinks, smoothies, sweet tea, homemade root beer, and draft beer.
-Penn’s gets my vote for the perfect sweet tea.
+Food and drink are generally the main items that draw people to fairs.
+The Mississippi State Fair boasted plenty of classic eats, southern favorites, and a few kiosks with nothing but “heart attack on a plate”, based on the calorie and cholesterol intake.
+During our visit, we sampled light and creamy Cheese Bites from Penn’s.
+On another visit, my son-in-law tried the Turkey Drumstick, Corn Dog, Deep Fried Oreos, and Roasted Corn.
+The crowd favorites appeared to be the Chicken-on-a-Stick, Ribbon Fries, and Funnel Cakes covered with all sorts of ooey gooey items.
+One of my fair favorites, Sausages with onion and peppers, looked delicious, but I was too full to hold them.
+Available thirst quenchers were fresh squeezed lemonade, slushie drinks, smoothies, sweet tea, homemade root beer, and draft beer.
+Penn’s gets my vote for the perfect Southern sweet tea.

-- Exercise– Be sure to strap on your Fitbit before heading off to the fair.
-Chances are, you will be parking a long way from the entrance if the traffic was like it was for us.
-This is perfect for burning off calories you are sure to intake during your visit.
-The walk around the entire midway is easily over a mile and you may want to make several laps.
+Be sure to strap on your Fitbit before heading off to the Mississippi State Fair.
+Chances are, you will be parking a long way from the entrance, if the traffic was like it was during our visit.
+This turned into the perfect opportunity to burn off the calories you we sure to intake.
+The walk around the entire midway was easily over a mile.
+There is much to see and do so you may want to make several laps.

-- Rides– Although the fair amusement rides were plentiful and lit up so beautifully with all their neon at night, the prices to ride were outrageous.
-A daily wristband was available for purchase, but some of the bigger rides took additional tickets as well.
-Lines on Sunday night were very long.
+Although the state fair’s amusement rides were plentiful, the cost were outrageous.
+I loved how they were lit up so beautifully in bright neon colors at night.
+A daily wristband was available for purchase. which was definitely a money saver since it entitled the recipient to ride all of the rides all day.
+The ride lines on Sunday night were very long.
 Be sure to check the schedule for discount days and coupons.
-Some of the rides were the huge ferris wheel, sky ride, scrambler, and rainbow.
-An entire kiddie pavilion was available as well.
+My favorite rides were the huge ferris wheel, sky ride, scrambler, and rainbow.
+An entire kiddie pavilion was available for the little ones.

-- Shopping– Okay, so the shopping at the Mississippi State Fair may be more like “buying stupid things that you cannot say no to” more so than something you may actually need.
+The shopping at the Mississippi State Fair may be more like “buying stupid things that you cannot say no to” more so than something you may actually need.
 From the looks of all the kids walking around with bubble blowing guns, light up swords, horns, and inflatable cartoon characters, the sales were productive.
-Also available were clothing accessories, t-shirts (both printed and airbrushed), and handmade jewelry.
+Also available were clothing accessories, T-shirts (both printed and airbrushed), and handmade jewelry.